BrianMcConway/stock-trace/README.md

 - Future features will include recording of high scores, an audio alert when you complete the game (if audio is enabled),

-## Typography and Color Scheme

-- The Honk font from Google Fonts will be used for this project Heading.
-- A custom color palette from Adobe Color will be used for this project.
-This color pallet consists of #3498E9 for the background, #E7EB09 for the yellow which transitions to red #DA3A8A in the heading and footer

     <img src="readme-docs/adobe-project-palette.png" alt="Adobe color pallet image." width="50%" height="auto">